Empowering Teachers to Teach, Not Administer

 80% found it challenging to follow up with absentees, latecomers, and other stakeholders.

-Streamline the attendance tracking and follow-up procedures to empower teachers to focus on effective teaching practices?
+Streamline the attendance tracking and follow-up processes, enabling teachers to dedicate more time and energy to effective teaching?

 Who am I designing it for?